korrel8r/korrel8r/README.md

 An instance of a signal or other correlation object.

 **Rule**  \
-A Rule applies to an instance of a *start* Class, and generates one or more queries for a *goal* Class.
+A Rule applies to an instance of a *start* Class, and generates one or more references for a *goal* Class.
-Rules are written in terms of domain-specific objects and query languages, but the start and goal can be in different domains (e.g. k8s/Service → loki/log)
+Rules are written in terms of domain-specific objects and query languages.
-Currently rules are defined using Go templates, see ./rules for examples.
+The start and goal of a rule can be in different domains (e.g. k8s/Pod → loki/application) Rules are defined using Go templates, see ./rules for examples.

 # Conflicting Vocabularies